NeuraByte-UCSD-ITS/nutrirate/README.md

 - **protein_ratio** ratio of protein to calories (captures nutritional density)
 - **sugar_to_carb_ratio:** ratio of sugar to carbohydrates (captures relative sweetness profile)

 We did this to capture "nutritional quality" as this is the basis of our research and interest.
 We created protein_ratio because even though we already have individual measurements for protein and calories, combining them into a single ratio allows us to capture the protein denisty of a recipe.
 A higher protein ratio indicates that a recipe delivers more protein per calorie (which is often seen as a mark of higher nutritional quality and may positively influence ratings).
 Additionally, we also developed sugar_to_carb_ratio, which is the proportion of total carbohydrates that come from sugar which helps assess the quality of carbohydrate content.
 In nutritional terms, not all carbohydrates are equal, a meal with a high sugar_to_carb_ratio suggests that a larger portion of its carbs consists of simple sugars rather than complex carbs.
 Since a high simple sugar ratio can be percieved as 'unhealthy', we believe they may negatively impact ratings and thus our reasoning for including it in our final model.

 We then used a **RandomForestRegressor** - a non-linear ensemble method that can capture complex interactions.
+User ratings may depend on interactions between ingredients instead of their independent effects.
+For example, people sometimes have different perspectives when it comes to the nutritional content depending on their goals so a high protein meal might be positive for a high-caloric meal, but negative for a low-caloric meal.
+A non-linear model like RandomForest can highlight these interactions, though Linear Regression is unable to do so.

-We tuned key hyperparameters using **GrindSearchCV** and evaluation is done using the same metrics: RMSE, MAE, and R² (again with RMSE being our main metric).
+We tuned key hyperparameters using **GridSearchCV** and evaluation is done using the same metrics as above.
+We tested values for n_estimators (50, 100) and max_depth (None, 10, 20) using GridSearchCV with 5-fold cross-validation, selecting the best model based on RMSE

 Final model training set size: 185321 rows
 Final model test set size: 46331 rows